 HCAH's Faculty Seminars offer time for colleagues across the disciplines to weigh concepts integral to contemporary humanistic inquiry and to examine their strategic usage in cultural and scholarly discourse.
 The Seminars aim to generate scholars who draw on myriad humanistic perspectives to enrich teaching, conversation, and research at Haverford.

-A schedule of seminars for 2-3 years in advance is in place.
 Faculty members may apply to join particular seminars that promise to enhance their own research and teaching interests and afford them rewarding collaborative or interdisciplinary interactions.
 In addition to offering opportunities to bring the faculty's research into a wider forum for debate and discussion, each seminar will have a broad thematic focus and a shared syllabus of works to be read and discussed in common.
 In some years, the theme of the faculty seminar dovetails with the focus of a Center speaker or performance/arts series, and the Center may sponsor additional opportunities for seminar participants to interact with visitors.

 The Center Steering Committee considers applications to the seminar slated for the following academic year.
 Seminars are open to all tenure track faculty or those on a continuing appointment.
 The aim is to assemble faculty from a lively cross-section of disciplinary interests, research and teaching backgrounds, and career stages.
 Faculty across all three divisions are welcome to apply.

 Leader: Hank Glassman, East Asian Languages and Cultures

 "Revision/How Time Passes"

 Leader: Jill Stauffer, Philosophy/Peace, Justice and Human Rights